 Do not divulge any information to a federal agent without first discussing with your attorney and having your attorney present.
 Understand your rights and protect yourself.
 Get an attorney on your side to defend you.

-The defense attorneys at Oberheiden, P.C. have the experience needed to prepare your defense to fight these accusations.
+The cryptocurrency crime defense attorneys at Oberheiden, P.C. have the experience needed to prepare your defense to fight these accusations.

 If you are charged and need help defending your company in connection with a cryptocurrency allegation, call Oberheiden, P.C. today or contact our office for a free consultation.